Pharmacopoeia: Etymology

-History
+Early history

 Although older writings exist which deal with herbal medicine, the major initial work in the field is considered to be the Edwin Smith Papyrus in Egypt, Pliny's pharmacopoeia.

 A number of early pharmacopoeia books were written by Persian and Arab physicians.
 These included The Canon of Medicine of Avicenna in 1025 AD, and works by Ibn Zuhr (Avenzoar) in the 12th century (and printed in 1491), and Ibn Baytar in the 14th century.
 The Shen-nung pen ts'ao ching (Divine Husbandman's Materia Medica) is the earliest known Chinese pharmacopoeia.
 The text describes 365 medicines derived from plants, animals, and minerals; according to legend it was written by the Chinese god Shennong.
+One of the earliest surviving pharmacopoeias from medieval Europe is the Lorsch Pharmacopoeia, which dates to around 800, and draws on classical and post-classical sources.

 Pharmacopeial synopsis were recorded in the Timbuktu manuscripts of Mali.

 China

-The earliest extant Chinese pharmacopoeia, the Shennong Ben Cao Jing was compiled between 200-250 AD.
+The earliest extant Chinese pharmacopoeia, the Shennong Ben Cao Jing was compiled between 200–250 AD.
 It contains descriptions of 365 medications.

-The earliest known officially sponsored pharmacopoeia was compiled in 659 AD by a team of 23 pharmaceutical scientists led by Su jing during the Tang dynasty (618-907 AD) and was called the Xinxiu bencao (Newly Revised Canon of Materia Medica).
+The earliest known officially sponsored pharmacopoeia was compiled in 659 AD by a team of 23 pharmaceutical scientists led by Su jing during the Tang dynasty (618–907 AD) and was called the Xinxiu bencao (Newly Revised Canon of Material Medical).
 The work consists of 20 volumes with one dedicated to the table of contents, and 25 volumes of pictures with one volume dedicated to the table of contents.
 A third part consisting of seven volumes contained illustrated descriptions.
 The text contains descriptions of 850 medicines with 114 new ones.
 The work was used throughout China for the next 400 years.